chishtianeesa/chishtianeesa.github.io/_stories/api-huh.md

 # API? huh?

-After business school I joined the product team at Housing.com.
+At business school, I benefited immensely from a combination of academic and experiential learning, and came to understand the numerous intersections between the business and tech worlds.
+After graduating, I joined the product team at Housing.com.
 I was the only non-tech Product Manager.
 On my first day, I stared blankly at the mention of “Google Maps API”.

-I spent weekends taking online courses on programming, databases, analytics and information architecture.
-Music was replaced with audiobooks and podcasts.
-I read as much as I could.
+I dedicated every waking moment to catching up.

-In just 4 months, I was leading a team of 8 engineers and designers to work on a recommendation engine to address Housing’s disproportionately high percentage of dead-end searches.
+Four months in, I was leading a team of six engineers and designers to work on a recommendation engine, to maximize successful searches on Housing.com.